Flock to Sylvan Heights Bird Park

 Photo courtesy of K.G.
 Lubbock/Sylvan Heights Bird Park

 Have you ever heard the raucous call of a laughing kookaburra or watched a peacock proudly fan his colorful feathers?
-Maybe you’d like to hand-feed a beautiful flamingo or come face to face with an emu, one of nature's tallest birds.
+Maybe you’d like to hand-feed a beautiful flamingo or come face to face with an emu, one of the world's tallest birds?
 These unique opportunities await you at Sylvan Heights Bird Park in Scotland Neck, North Carolina, located 90 minutes from Raleigh.
-As one of the nation’s premier avian conservation and education centers, Sylvan Heights Bird Park offers up-close encounters with more than 2,000 magnificent birds representing 220 species from around the world.
+As one of the nation’s premier avian conservation and education centers, Sylvan Heights Bird Park offers up-close encounters with more than 2,000 magnificent birds representing 220 species from around the globe.

 Photos courtesy of Janice Lewine

 A Guinea turaco and a white-faced whistling duck live in lush aviaries.

 Mike and Ali Lubbock opened Sylvan Heights Bird Park in 2006.
 Originally from England, the Lubbocks began breeding rare waterfowl in 1981 in Sylva, North Carolina, where they founded Sylvan Heights Waterfowl.
 In 1989, they moved their entire collection of birds to Scotland Neck, where they established Sylvan Heights Waterfowl II, now called the Sylvan Heights Avian Breeding Center.
 Today, the center’s animal husbandry and wildlife science experts raise hundreds of birds each year, with a specific focus on rare and endangered waterfowl (geese, ducks and swans).